zydou/arti/crates/tor-linkspec/README.md

-When describing the location of a Tor relay on the network, the Tor protocol uses a set of "link specifiers", each of which corresponds to a single aspect of the relay's location or identity—such as its IP address and port, its Ed25519 identity key, its (legacy) RSA identity fingerprint, or so on.
+When describing the location of a Tor relay on the network, the Tor protocol uses a set of "link specifiers", each of which corresponds to a single aspect of the relay's location or identity — such as its IP address and port, its Ed25519 identity key, its (legacy) RSA identity fingerprint, or so on.
 This crate's [`LinkSpec`] type encodes these structures.